Multiparameter quantum sensing and magnetic communications with a hybrid dc and rf optically pumped magnetometer

 Quantum sensing employs quantum systems and quantum measurements to acquire precise information about the sensed environment, and is formalized via the theory of quantum parameter estimation \cite{Helstrom1969}.
 Quantum sensing of single parameters, e.g., phase shifts or magnetic fields, has been extensively studied both theoretically and experimentally \cite{Degen2017, PezzeRMP2018, BraunRMP2018}.
 Standard quantum limits (SQLs) to sensitivity and other metrics \cite{CavesPRD1981, HuelgaPRL1997} have been identified, and methods to surpass SQLs, known as quantum enhancement, have been devised \cite{CavesPRD1981, BenedictoPRL2022}.
-Proof-of-principle quantum enhancement has been demonstrated in optical interferometry \cite{GrangierPRL1987}, atomic clocks \cite{LerouxPRL2010, HostenN2016, HuangThesis2019} and optically-pumped magnetometers (OPMs) \cite{WolfgrammPRL2010, Wasilewski2010, HorromPRA2012, Sewell2012}.
+Proof-of-principle quantum enhancement has been demonstrated in optical interferometry \cite{GrangierPRL1987}, atomic clocks \cite{LerouxPRL2010, HostenN2016, HuangThesis2019} and optically pumped magnetometers (OPMs) \cite{WolfgrammPRL2010, Wasilewski2010, HorromPRA2012, Sewell2012}.
 Beyond-proof-of-principle quantum enhancement, in high-sensitivity practical instruments, has been demonstrated in a few cases \cite{Aasi2013NP, TsePRL2019Short, AcernesePRL2020, Troullinou2021, ZhengPRL2023}.
 These efforts revealed new aspects of quantum sensing, for example the role of measurement back-action in sensors operating beyond the shot-noise limit \cite{McCullerPRL2020, McCuller2021PRD, Troullinou2021}.

-Multi-parameter quantum sensing (MPQS), the simultaneous estimation of two or more parameters with a quantum sensor \cite{SzczykulskaAPX2016, Demkowicz2020}, is a relatively new frontier for quantum parameter estimation, with potential application in many sensing tasks, e.g., measurement of intrinsically vector quantities such as fields, displacements or rotations.
-Recent work in MPQS \cite{ProctorPRL2018} has produced striking theoretical observations \cite{RehacekPRA2017, ProctorPRL2018, CarolloJSMTE2019, LiuJPAMT2020}, including the possibility of better sensitivity when estimating multiple parameters than when estimating parameters separately \cite{Gorecki2022} and proof-of-principle demonstrations \cite{ColangeloN2017, MollerN2017, PolinoO2019}, but not yet application in practical sensors.
+Multiparameter quantum sensing (MPQS), the simultaneous estimation of two or more parameters with a quantum sensor \cite{SzczykulskaAPX2016, Demkowicz2020}, is a relatively new frontier for quantum parameter estimation, with potential application in many sensing tasks, e.g., measurement of intrinsically vector quantities such as fields, displacements or rotations.
+Recent work in MPQS \cite{ProctorPRL2018} has produced striking theoretical observations \cite{RehacekPRA2017, ProctorPRL2018, CarolloJSMTE2019, LiuJPAMT2020, HuangPRXQ2021, KaubrueggerPRXQ2023}, including the possibility of better sensitivity when estimating multiple parameters than when estimating parameters separately \cite{Gorecki2022} and proof-of-principle demonstrations \cite{ColangeloN2017, MollerN2017, PolinoO2019}.